Top diplomat calls for greater EU role amid global chaos

-BRUSSELS (AP) — The European Union’s top diplomat says the world is going through a time of chaos and that the bloc must work more closely with international partners as the multilateral system comes under threat.
+BRUSSELS (AP) — The European Union’s top diplomat said Monday that the world is going through a time of chaos and that the 28-nation bloc must work more closely with international partners as the multilateral system comes under threat.

-EU foreign policy chief Federica Mogherini said Monday that “the whole world is going through a moment of chaos, and the question is: is it a moment or is it a long-term trend?”
+In a speech to EU ambassadors laying out her vision for the year to come, EU foreign policy chief Federica Mogherini said that “the whole world is going through a moment of chaos, and the question is: is it a moment or is it a long-term trend?”

-In a speech to EU ambassadors, she warned that “the very idea of multilateralism is being challenged.”
+“The very idea of multilateralism is being challenged,” Mogherini said.

-While she did not mention the United States or President Donald Trump directly, Mogherini underlined the importance of the Iran nuclear agreement and the global climate change pact rejected by Trump.
+While she didn’t mention the U.S. or President Donald Trump directly, Mogherini underlined the importance of the Iran nuclear agreement and the global climate change pact rejected by Trump.
+She also referred to the central role of the World Trade Organization, whose rules are being tested by Trump’s policies.

 Most Read Nation & World Stories